eightkb/eightkb.github.io/_posts/2021-06-14-EightKBSummerReg.md

 <!--Start Signup Form-->
 <div class="mb-embed">
   <!-- You can customize the default success message here -->
   <h2 class="mb-message mb-success-message" default-message="Thank you for registering for EightKB!
-If you don't receive an email confirming your registration, check your spam folder to you don't miss any future emails (like the link to the conference!)."></h2>
+If you don't receive an email confirming your registration, check your spam folder so you don't miss any future emails (like the link to the conference!)."></h2>
   <h2 class="mb-message mb-error-message"></h2>

   <form method="post" action="https://www.mailblast.io/lists/e0e3d5a9-5288-41e7-b70a-7d0576e5c99e/subscribers/create_external" class="mb-form" novalidate="novalidate">